 More developments are required on structural materials with regards to all nuclear technologies.
-However, plasma facing materials is the main area of materials research for fusion.
-These materials are exposed to high neutron radiation, and also subjected to strong mechanical, thermal, and electromagnetic loading.
+However, plasma-facing materials are the main area of materials research for fusion.
+These materials are exposed to high neutron radiation and also subjected to strong mechanical, thermal, and electromagnetic loading.

 Vanadium alloys, advanced ferritic steels, tungsten-based refractory alloys, and silicon-carbide composite ceramics are being developed to satisfy these stringent demands.
 In addition, materials research has focused on coating technology to eliminate hydrogen embrittlement, which is a specific issue with the steels and vanadium alloys.
 Previously, materials behavior has been proven to be highly sensitive to exposure conditions.
 Therefore, extrapolation of the response of a material in one system to another system is usually inaccurate.

 This eliminates the need for complete characterization of material microstructure for more precise predictive abilities.
 OIM™ and EDS play a vital role in understanding the effects of the chemical and crystallographic aspects of material on material behavior.
 For instance, OIM™ has been used to analyze the fatigue and creep-fatigue behavior on P91 martensitic steel (Fournier, Sauzay, Renaut, Barcelo, Pineau, 2009).
 The 9%–12% Cr martensitic steels have been chosen as candidate materials for structural components in future fusion reactors.